nickyiliwang0000/h/projects/project-07.md

 To show off all the skills you've learned in the bootcamp, especially HTML, CSS, and modern web standards.

 ## Design
 The point of your portfolio is to showcase your development skills.
 As such, we require that you code an existing design.
-You are strongly encouraged to purchase a design from somewhere like [Themeforest](http://1.envato.market/hackeryou) (don't bother with WordPress themes - we want to write our own CSS).
+You must purchase a design from somewhere like [Themeforest](http://1.envato.market/hackeryou) (don't bother with WordPress themes - we want to write our own CSS).
+Your design files must be complete before starting the project.

 You may not update an existing portfolio, you must start from scratch.